artgmrs/camsafe/README.md

 ## Running the application with local database and Visual Studio for the API

 1. To start the SQL Server instance, run the command `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=Password@1" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest`
+2. If it's the first time creating the database you must execute the scripts inside `./Scripts` in order to configure the database
-2. Go to the folder `CamSafe` and set the connection string properly at `appsettings.Development.json`
+3. Go to the folder `CamSafe` and set the connection string properly at `appsettings.Development.json`
-3. In Visual Studio, run the API with profile 'CamSafe'
+4. In Visual Studio, run the API with profile 'CamSafe'

 ## Running the application with docker compose